spree/api.spreecommerce.com/content/v1/zones.md

    :current_page => 1 }
 end %>

+### Sorting results

+Results can be returned in a specific order by specifying which field to sort by when making a request.

+    GET /api/zones?q[s]=name%20desc

 ## A single zone

 To get information for a single zone, make this request: